-While hummus has become an “it” food over the past few years, Middle Eastern dining is now just as chic.
-Lebanese dishes like taboulleh and labneh are both healthy and delicious—one of the many reasons this Mediterranean cuisine is so popular.
-Check out these restaurants for the best Lebanese food in NYC.
-By Sarah Shaker.
+Lebanese dishes like tabbouleh and labneh (yogurt) are both healthy and delicious—one of the many reasons this type of Mediterranean cuisine has become so popular.
+Check out our picks for the best Lebanese food in New York City right now.
+By Sarah Shaker and Jessica Allen.